 Sembassy works with partners in three main ways:

-- we provide the resources necessary for agencies without traditional networks, to compete for and win international assignments
+- we provide the resources necessary to compete for and win international assignments

 - we introduce new business from our own multinational clients and prospects